-3.8.2 Requirements for the means of transportation
+3.8.1 Requirements for the means of transportation

 Vehicles must also carry adequate loading and unloading equipment.
-The vehicles and dividers must be in perfect technical and hygienic condition.
+The vehicles and dividers must be in perfect technical condition and be clean and hygienic.

 They must be constructed, used and maintained in such a way that injury and suffering of the animals are avoided and their safety is guaranteed.
 They must also be able to withstand the forces exerted by the animals.
-The vehicles and partitions must be in a condition which allows an effective and light cleaning and disinfection.
+Vehicles and partitions must allow effective and light cleaning and disinfection.